 All applicable dates and deadlines for the enrollment lottery will be clearly communicated.
 Public meetings, website information, social media, posted notices, appropriate news press releases, and other methods approved by the Directors of the Board, school Principal, and Douglas County School District will provide adequate time and opportunity for all interested parties to submit Intent to Enroll prior to the lottery.

-The lottery process shall commence within one week after the end of the open enrollment period, and in December of the initial academic year.
-All students for whom an Intent to Enroll was received prior to the end of the open enrollment period and are eligible for enrollment will be assigned a unique identification number and placed on a list (by number).
+The lottery process shall commence in December of the initial academic year.
+All students for whom an Intent to Enroll was received prior to the date of the lottery are eligible for enrollment and will be assigned a unique identification number and placed on a list (by number).
 The list will be sorted using computer-generated, randomized numbers.
-Each entry is assigned a Lottery ID from 1 to N depending on where they landed in the sort.
+Each entry is assigned a Lottery ID depending on where they landed in the sort.
 The Lottery ID will be utilized one time for the upcoming academic year only.
 Enrollment vacancies will be filled by grade, beginning with the highest grade for which there is one or more vacancies, and will continue in descending order (grade eight, grade seven, grade six, and so forth) until all vacancies are filled for all grades.
 Following priority enrollment as noted above, enrollment invitations will be extended to students in order of their assigned Lottery ID (lowest to highest).
 To ensure authenticity and integrity of the lottery process, no less than two Directors of the Board and the Principal or Academic Director will oversee the randomization of computer-generated Lottery ID assignments; the final sort will be printed and signed by all witnesses.

 DCSD Open Enrollment Policy